pixelkingliam/MoreClaps-AE/README.md

 # MoreClaps-AE
-Moreclaps is a Altered Escape Mod which add new weapons convertion Current version is Prerelease  4.
-"The Sniper Update"
+Moreclaps is a Altered Escape Mod which add new weapons convertion Current version is Prerelease  5.
+"The .40 S&W Update"

 # Weapon list
 * STM-9A ~ STM-9 In full auto